Jiggled interferometer: Ground-based gravitational wave detector using rapidly-repeated free-falling test masses

 Sensitivity may be further improved with Fabry–Perot cavities and quantum squeezing.
 A Fabry–Perot cavity enhances the displacement signal, effectively reducing shot noise, while squeezed vacuum states suppress quantum noise, both near $f_\mathrm{j}$.
 Both are technically demanding for JIGI: cavities require stable alignment in a rapidly actuated system, and squeezing must withstand changing optical paths.
 These techniques could enhance sensitivity, but their integration into JIGI remains challenging.

 To achieve the estimated sensitivity, we consider two practical constraints.
 First, vertical motion couples into the longitudinal direction due to Earth’s curvature.
 For a 40 km interferometer, a 1 mm vertical displacement induces ~1 $\mathrm{\mu}$m longitudinal motion.
 Because free-fall trajectories are not perfectly linear, detrending cannot fully remove this coupling.
 Although this coupling appears primarily at the jiggling frequency and, in principle, does not affect lower frequencies, variations in the jiggling frequency due to timing errors can cause aliasing into lower frequencies.
-Therefore, it is crucial to maintain a constant segment duration.
+Therefore, stable timing of the analysis segment boundaries is required; this concerns data time-stamping rather than mechanical reproducibility of the free-fall motion.
 Second, actuation forces may excite structural resonances, which down-convert into the observation band.
 To mitigate this excitation, the actuation stress should be optimized to suppress structural resonances.
 Furthermore, the impact of this aliasing is attenuated by the square of the ratio between the aliased and original frequencies, allowing resonances to be considered negligible in practice.
 For example, a 1010 Hz resonance aliased to 10 Hz at $f_\mathrm{j}$ = 100 Hz is attenuated by $10^{-4}$.

 In summary, we propose JIGI—a novel GW detector for high sensitivity below a few hertz.
 By employing rapidly-repeated free falls, JIGI eliminates seismic and suspension thermal noise.
 While conceptually related to the Juggled Interferometer (JIFO), JIGI uses much shorter free falls, improving angular stability and avoiding active laser tracking.
 We also analyze detrending, which, while necessary to suppress actuation-induced noise, introduces aliasing that redistributes power across the spectrum.
 Despite this, JIGI maintains superior sensitivity below a few Hz compared to extrapolated CE noise.
 These results establish JIGI as a promising architecture for next-generation low-frequency GW detection.